cometbft/cometbft/docs/references/README.md

 - Testing methodologies and strategies.
 - Documentation on test plans and test cases.
-- Guidelines for test automation.
-- Processes for defect tracking and resolution.
-- Continuous improvement practices.

 Explore the QA documents to understand the testing methods to ensure the quality and performance of CometBFT.